Goodies for Foodies

-In a town obsessed with food, some the best souvenirs are made to savor.
+In a town obsessed with food, some of the best souvenirs are made to savor.
 Boulder's longtime presence in the natural foods industry also contributes to a vast number of local delectables.
 Where to find them?
 Shop Pearl Street, which boasts specialty stores like foodie-favorite Peppercorn.

 Pearl Street Plank Rub from the Savory Spice Shop in downtown Boulder is a custom blend that's great on salmon and named in honor of Boulder's most-loved street.